8 Client Onboarding Steps That Reduce Churn (With Templates)

 This transparency reassures your new clients they made a good investment and bridges the gap between conversion and the onboarding process so they don’t feel like they’re left in limbo.

-Use ClickUp Automations to keep track of where clients are in the onboarding process, celebrate milestones, and keep them moving forward.
+💡 Pro Tip: Use ClickUp Automations to track clients’ progress in the onboarding process, celebrate milestones, and keep them moving forward.
 For example, your customer ops team should be automatically tagged when you change a lead’s status from “prospect” to “new customer” as a reminder to send a welcome gift.

 You probably conducted a preliminary assessment of the customer during your sales process to ensure you were a good match.
-Now that the client has signed, though, it’s time to delve a little deeper into what exactly they’re looking for.
+Now that the client has signed, it’s time to delve deeper into what they’re looking for.
 It’s time for a client onboarding questionnaire.

 An onboarding questionnaire is a crucial step in a good client onboarding process.
-You can’t even meet (let alone exceed) expectations without knowing what those expectations are and what existing assets the customer has to help you achieve them.
-That’s what an onboarding questionnaire will help you uncover.
+It helps you understand the client’s expectations and what existing assets can help you achieve them.

 These questions will help you determine how you can quickly show value based on the customer’s specific needs and goals for the best customer onboarding process.